matiasdiezcanseco/gnopardy-app/docs/ENVIRONMENT_VARIABLES.md

 # Environment Variables 🔐

-This document describes all environment variables required to run the Geopardy application.
+This document describes all environment variables required to run the Jeopardy application.

 ## Overview